elastic/mito/README.md

 # Mito

-(Mito is experimental and subject to change).

-Mito is a sketch for a message stream processing engine based on [CEL](https://github.com/google/cel-go).
-Mito provides tools in the lib directory to support collection processing, timestamp handling and other common tasks (see test snippets in [testdata](./testdata) and docs at https://godocs.io/github.com/elastic/mito/lib).
+Mito is a message stream processing engine based on [CEL](https://github.com/google/cel-go).
+Mito provides tools in the lib directory to support collection processing, timestamp handling and other common tasks (see test snippets in [testdata](./testdata) and docs at https://pkg.go.dev/github.com/elastic/mito/lib).

-Some features of mito are firmly within the realms of dark arts.

 The `mito` command will apply CEL expressions to a JSON value input under the label `state` within the CEL environment.
 This is intended to be used as a debugging and playground tool.